Underwood, Tasmania

 Underwood is a rural locality and town in the local government area of Launceston, in the Northern region of Tasmania.
 It is located about 22 km north-east of the city of Launceston.
-The 2016 census determined a population of 363 for the state suburb of Underwood.

 History

 The area was first settled in 1854, and by the 1860s a village named Underwood existed.
 The locality was gazetted in 1963.

+The 2016 census determined a population of 363 for the state suburb of Underwood.
+At the 2021 census, its population had grown to 391.

 Geography

 Pipers River rises in the north-east and flows through to the north-west.

 Road infrastructure

 The B81 route (Lilydale Road) enters from the south-west and runs through to the north before exiting.
 Route B83 (Pipers River Road) starts at an intersection with B81 in the south-west corner and exits to the north.
 Route C823 (Underwood Road / Brown Mountain Road) starts at an intersection with B81 and runs north-west through the village of Underwood before exiting.
 Route C824 (Prossers Road) starts at an intersection with B81 and exits to the south-east.